MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-WmiObject-.md

 > [!NOTE]
 > When using CIM cmdlets to connect to a remote computer, the remote computer must be running WMI
-> and, the account you are using must be in the local administrators group on the remote computer.
+> and the account you are using must be in the local administrators group on the remote computer.
 > The remote system does not need to have PowerShell installed.
 This allows you to administer
 > operating systems that are not running PowerShell, but do have WMI available.